 3. Pink Shades For A Sweet Studio

 Window treatments can be an easy way to add color to your space without it feeling overpowering.
-Ashley from Sugar and Cloth chose the Economy Light Filtering Shades in Dusty Rose for her renovated studio's windows.
+Ashley from Sugar and Cloth chose the Premium Light Filtering Shades in Dusty Rose for her renovated studio's windows.
 This color perfectly matches her office's bright pink doors.

 Image used with permission via @sugarandcloth.